rastringer/Behavioral-Cloning/writeup.md

 This is a simple iteration, with a flattening layer and one fully-connected layer.
 Of course this doesn't provide much learning for the program, with predictably unsafe driving results:

+![alt text][image2]

 First model results
-Notice the model, running with 10 epochs, begins overfitting by epoch 8 (the validation error starts increasing).
+Notice the model, running with 10 epochs, begins overfitting by epoch 8 (the validation error starts increasing):

 ![alt text][image1]

-First Autonomous Drive

-![alt text][image2]

 To begin to make the model more sophisticated, we add a lambda function to normalize the images, this should reduce processing time.